-Most of the times you have watched children, how they select a book and stare at the colourful illustrations.
+Most of the time you have watched children select a book and stare at the colourful illustrations.
 Colourful illustrations in the book make the story come alive magically.
 The images and illustrations get the children to think in novel ways.
-Children often study the illustrations much before they can be able to read it.
-By using these illustrations as a visual aid it helps the child to grasp the basic story, inspires him to use his imagination and also helps him to develop language skills.
+Children often study the illustrations much before they can be able to read them.
+By using these illustrations as a visual aid, it helps the child to grasp the basic story, inspires him to use his imagination and also helps him to develop language skills.

 How should pictures and figures be illustrated in text books?

 - When you develop images that are to be placed in the text book, you should choose those pictures that overlap with the text.
 When images and text correspond to one another or the picture reinforces the text, it greatly benefits the learner.
 Pictures that are decorative help the book look more appealing and make it easily sellable.
 But it cannot guarantee that it can aid the learner to understand or remember the text script.

 - Develop original text that engrosses the reader and stimulates the imagination and curiosity of the child.
 Interesting narratives will elicit visual images in the learner’s mind in the absence of visual images.

 - Select illustrations that the child is already familiar with or commonly seen and played with.
 Complicated and unfamiliar illustrations will not have the desired effect on the child.
 So experienced illustrators should work along with teachers to draw images that the child is really interested in.
 The illustrations should make the text present in the book more coherent and should reinforce the text.

 - The illustrations should be true to the plot and setting.
 Characters should be well developed and should be aesthetically pleasing to the eyes.
 The illustrations should be supportive of the text.
 The fewer the words in the book the more expressive the illustrations should be.
 Comprehending the visual elements of the illustration like line, quality, composition, colour, outline and structure express the artistic genius of the illustrator and his objective.